jrlucier/eero_tracker/README.md

     ```
     git pull
     ```
+    You can also just blow away the `.git` directories and call it good.
+Your choice :)

 ## Initial Configuration
 To get a session reference to Eero, you need to go to your configuration directory (eg: `cd ~/.homeassistant`), and run the `eero_tracker_instantiate.py` file: